purduerov/X13-Core/README.md

 Everything should be set up now.
 Remember to `source` your install of ROS.

 ### Compile from Source
 Oh dear, what are you doing here?
 These are only meant for those working with Ubuntu versions **other than 18.04**.
 When I compiled from source, I was using Ubuntu 19.04, so bear that in mind.
 If you have nothing else going on your Ubuntu install, I would **highly** recommend wiping it and getting 18.04 instead.
-If you're crazy like, welcome.
+If you're crazy like me, welcome.

 1. Install Python 3 dependencies